macrozone/seminar_np/app/app.coffee.md

 ## Knapsack

-The Knapsack will contain the objects and can return its yield (= the total of items' value)
+The Knapsack will contain the objects and can return its gain (= the total of items' value)

 	Knapsack = class